nicksagona/mock-api/README.md

 the sort order to descending order.

-The `fields` parameter can accept multiple field names to return to select only the columns you which to select.
+The `fields` parameter can accept multiple field names to return to select only the columns you wish to select.
 The `filter` parameter can accept multiple conditional strings:

 ```